jezztify/backtesting-app/Frontend/docs/manual-backtesting-plan.md

-# Manual Backtesting Workspace — Plan & Architecture
+# Backtesting Workspace — Plan & Architecture

-This document summarizes the design, scope, and implementation plan for the Manual Backtesting Workspace (frontend).
+This document summarizes the design, scope, and implementation plan for the Backtesting Workspace (frontend).
 It complements the user-facing docs and maps behaviors to the source code under `Frontend/src/`.

 ## Goals